Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: More details of Pointing Game

 Hence we propose a modification to the pointing game to evaluate visualizations of the top-5 predicted category.
 In this case the visualizations are given an additional option to reject any of the top-5 predictions from the CNN classifiers.
 For each of the two visualizations, \gcam{} and c-MWP, we choose a threshold on the max value of the visualization, that can be used to determine if the category being visualized exists in the image.

 We compute the maps for the top-5 categories, and based on the maximum value in the map, we try to classify if the map is of the GT label or a category that is absent in the image.
-As mentioned in Section 4.2 of the main paper, we find that our approach \gcam{} outperforms c-MWP by a significant margin (70.58\% vs 60.30\%). \reffig{fig:gcam_coco} shows the maps computed for the top-5 categories using c-MWP and \gcam{}.
+As mentioned in Section 4.2 of the main paper, we find that our approach \gcam{} outperforms c-MWP by a significant margin (70.58\% vs 60.30\% on VGG-16).